 About

-I started my career as a data reporter.
-At The Washington Post, the San Francisco Chronicle, and Reveal, I built interactive investigations — dot density maps of American segregation, FOIA-driven accountability pieces, visual stories published in The Pudding and Observable.
-The work won awards, but more importantly it taught me that the hardest engineering problem is making someone understand.
+I spent most of my career as a data reporter.
+At The Washington Post, the San Francisco Chronicle, and Reveal, I built interactive investigations — dot density maps of American segregation, FOIA-driven accountability pieces, visual stories for The Pudding and Observable.
+I wrote code, but it was always in service of a story.
+The best part was learning something I didn't know, then building something that helped other people understand it too.